Oana-Ivan/Web-Technologies/README.md

 - Acasa (the main page where the users can login)

-- Oferta noastra (where the user can see the producs and filter them)
+- Oferta noastra (where the user can see the products and filter them)

 - Aranjamente (presentation of the principal products)